xg590/IoT/Arduino/README.md

 digitalWrite( 1, LOW);  // sets the digital pin 1 off
 ```
 ### 3.3v board and 5v board
+* Arduino board's GPIOs are generally 5v.
-* Among Uno, Nano and Pro Mini, only Pro Mini has the 3.3v version, which means the GPIO pins operate at between 0~3.3v (voltage)
+* Among Uno, Nano and Pro Mini, only Pro Mini has the 3.3v version, which means the GPIO pins operate at between 0~3.3v (voltage).
-* Some sensors (loads) need 5V voltage to power but communicates with the board on a 3.3v logic level
+* Some sensors (loads) need 5V voltage to power but communicates with arduino board on a 3.3v logic level
 * You would risk to fry the sensor if there is a mismatch
-* BTW, raspberry pi's GPIO pins are 5v.
 * Use a logic level converter to step down the voltage for fragile sensor.
+* BTW, [raspberry pi's GPIO pins are 3.3v](https://www.raspberrypi.org/documentation/hardware/raspberrypi/gpio/README.md).
+So if you want your Pi talk to arduino via uart interface, use a logic level converter as well.
 ### Program the board on Raspberry Pi?
 Arduino-CLI is here for help. <a name="Arduino-CLI"></a>
 1. Download the tool
 ```